mminer/mminer.github.com/_posts/2015-02-21-pattern-for-async-task-queue-results.md

 ## The Background Worker

-For our background worker we'll employ the excellent [Celery](http://www.celeryproject.org).
+For our background worker we'll use the excellent [Celery](http://www.celeryproject.org).
 It defines a single computationally expensive task, which we'll unimaginatively simulate using `time.sleep`.

 ```python
 # worker.py